-The Sugar development platform is available under the open-source GNU General Public License (GPL) to anyone who wants to extend it.
-“Sugar Labs” is a member project of the Software Freedom Conservancy (a non-profit foundation to produce and distribute and support the use of free software) and serves as a support base and gathering place for the community of educators and software developers who want to extend the platform and who have been creating Sugar-compatible applications.
+The Sugar development platform is available under the free/libre software GNU General Public License (GPL) to anyone who wants to extend it.
+“Sugar Labs” is a registered USA 501(c)(3) tax-exempt, not-for-profit organization, which serves as a support base and gathering place for the community of educators and software developers who want to extend the platform and who have been creating Sugar-compatible applications.

 In order for Sugar to be successful, it needs the participation of a large number of people who share common goals while maintaining independence, so that each participant has the ability to act independently.
 For these reasons, Sugar Labs subscribes to the principles described here, which are the author's own translation of an original text in Spanish.